 Assemble the tacos.
 Once the filling is prepared, add the chickpea filling to tortillas and serve with toppings of your choice.
 I think avocado, tomatoes, salsa, coleslaw, and/or sour cream would all work well.

 Store leftovers.
 If there happens to be anything left, leftover chickpea taco filling can be stored in the fridge in an airtight container for up to 5 days.
 To reheat, simply add the chickpeas to a pan and heat until warm and slightly crispy.

 Once you’ve prepared your chickpea filling, you can serve the tacos with toppings of your choice.
 I think the following would all work well:

 - Pico de Gallo

 Regardless of what toppings you choose, these chickpea tacos are a little something different that you can add to your taco night repertoire.
-Not only does the chickpea filling work well in tacos but you can also serve it in burritos or on top of your favourite burrito bowl, taco bowl, or salad as a source of hearty and filling fibre and plant-based protein.
+Not only does the chickpea filling work well in tacos but you can also serve it in burritos or on top of your favorite burrito bowl, taco bowl, or salad as a source of hearty and filling fiber and plant-based protein.

 These vegetarian chickpea tacos are a fun way to mix up taco night!
 Not only does the chickpea filling work well in tacos but it works well in burritos, bowls, or topped onto your favourite salad.